vext01/texscythe/README.md

 # TeXScythe

-A tool for computing packing lists for TeX Live.
+A Python library and CLI tool for computing subsets of TeX Live.

 Invoke texscyther with --help for more info.